PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

 There are 4 Projects in the solution.

 - **Entities** : That have DB Model Account with one-to-many Transaction and Response Model of LineGraphData that will be returned as API Response.
-- **Infrastructure**: BBBankContext that servs as fake DBContext that populates one Account with three Transactions with hardcoded data.
+- **Infrastructure**: BBBankContext that serves as fake DBContext that populates one Account with three Transactions with hardcoded data.
 - **Services**: That has TranasacionService with the logic of converting Account and its Transactions into LineGraphData after fetching it from BBBankContext.

 - **BBBankAPI**: That has TransactionController which is implementation of ASP.net core’s API, to call Services layer.